manshipriya01/vrinda_store_data_analysis_dashboard.xlsx/README.md

  - A **noticeable decline** in order volume after March suggests scope for marketing push in later months.
  - **March shows peak activity**, followed by a steady decline till December.
  ## How to Use
- 1. Open the Excel dashboard file
+ 1. Open the Excel dashboard file <a href="https://github.com/manshipriya01/vrinda_store_data_analysis_dashboard.xlsx/blob/main/dashboard.png">View Dashboard</a>
  2. Use the slicers on the left to filter by:
    - Product Category
    - Month